Updated January 2, 2020

 Plants by Mail Nursery Review

-October marks the first month reviewing Plants by Mail.
-Their initial rating comes in at 82, good for a B-.
+Plants by Mail comes in at a C+ for this month with a rating score of 77.
 Plants by Mail is kind of all over the place with our scores for the different criteria we evaluate.

 Their site boasts being online since 2003.
 Maybe the look & design of the site is intentional but it is definitely 'old fashioned'.
 For having been around that long their domain authority, or how Google considers their authority relative to others in the same niche, was tied for the lowest.
 That's a red flag and kind of confirms that they just haven't put a lot of attention to the site until recently.